riboseinc/jekyll-theme-open-project/README.md

-# Open Project theme by Ribose
+# The ROP Jekyll theme (Ribose Open Project theme)

-Open Project is a Jekyll theme (with the accompanying plugin) aiming to help organizations and individuals present open-source software and specifications in a navigable and elegant way.
+ROP is a Jekyll theme (with accompanying plugin code) aiming to help organizations and individuals present open-source software and specifications in a navigable and elegant way.

+The gem is released as `jekyll-theme-rop`.

-Open Project fits two types of sites:
+ROP fits two types of sites:

-* a site that describes one individual project
+* a site that describes one individual project;
-* a site that combine projects into sort of an open hub.
+* a site that combine multiple project sites into an open hub site.

-**Demo**: See [Ribose Open](https://open.ribose.com/) project sites -- for example, [Metanorma](https://www.metanorma.com), [RNP](https://www.rnpgp.com),
+**Demo**: See [Ribose](https://www.ribose.com/) project sites -- for example, [Metanorma](https://www.metanorma.com),
+[RNP](https://www.rnpgp.com),
 [Cryptode](https://www.cryptode.com),